 Policies such as prohibition, or risk management plans, only apply to significant threat activities in this region.

-If a threat to drinking water exists today a risk management plan will usually be required.
+If a significant threat to drinking water exists today a risk management plan will usually be required.
 (Risk management plans do not apply to septic systems but septic systems do require inspection where the threat is significant).

-In general, if a significant threat does not exist today it cannot be established in the future in the most vulnerable areas.
+In general, if a significant threat does not exist today it cannot be established in the future in the most vulnerable areas of this region.